-The FA requires larger football clubs are required to have at least these three official roles:
+The FA requires larger football clubs to have at least these three official roles:

-The manager is the face of the club to the players and needs to be approachable but firm, to command respect across the team, and particularly with players who are performing poorly.
+The manager is the face of the club to the players and needs to be approachable but firm, to command respect across the team.

 In charge of the club's finances, the treasurer collects payments from players, manages the books, makes league and county payments, and accounts for the club's money.

-Being a treasurer involves a lot of trust and the chosen person should be organised and good with numbers.
+Being a good treasurer involves a lot of trust, and the chosen person should be organised and good with numbers.
 The club should also have a dedicated bank account (lots of banks have "treasurer accounts" specifically for this purpose).